dimenwarper/sigil/CONTEXT.md

 - Auto-improve your code
     - Specify parts of your code that you want to improve via python decorators
     - Tie these pieces of code to evaluation functions that will guide the improvement
-    - Automatically track code usage
+    - Automatically track code usage so evaluations are done in-distribution
     - Run LLM-guided self improvement using optimization techniques like alphaevolve
 - Keep and serve the solutions you want
     - Sigil book-keeps all solutions explored throughout the optimization
     - You can serve the solutions that makes sense and keep track of usage of each
 - Collaborate with others
     - Sigil enables others to contribute to your project by enabling them to launch optimization runs
-    - You can similarly contribute optimization runs for other projects
+    - You can similarly contribute optimization runs for other projects by doing codeopt runs on their behalf

 ## Main concepts